- Briefly acknowledging a user action without interrupting their flow.

 Placement is always centered at the top or bottom of the screen and not blocking any navigation or important buttons.

-- Consider internationalization and how other languages may be take up more space
+- Consider internationalization and how other languages may take up more space

 - Be brief and concise